 - we take your feedback seriously and listen to you via our patient surveys

-- the way we explain treatments will allow you to have a clear understanding of care and treatment available
+- the way we explain treatments will allow you to have a clear understanding of the care and treatment available

 - you will be provided with information that you can take away about each of your treatment options